balennouri/balen-project1/README.md

 # Balen Taha Nouri

 The Balen Taha Nouri is a website for everyone, and mainly for all football lovers.
-This website will be perfect for all my old clubs, fans and old teammates and, of course, for all the new clubs to get to know me as a person.
+This website will be perfect for all my old clubs, fans and old teammates, of course, for all the new clubs to get to know me as a person.
 On this page you will find some information about myself, my family and some of the experiences I have got from football.
 You will find some videos and nice photos of some of my games on this website.
 And if someone wants to contact me, there is a contact page where you can contact me and I will get back to you.

 A live version of the website and the project can be accessed here: [Balen Taha Nouri](https://balennouri.github.io/balen-project1/)